 After Stalin’s brutal regime of secret police and leader worship, Cuban revolutionaries allowed their charismatic revolutionary leader to seize absolute power.
 A Castro still holds a seat of dictatorial power in Cuba.

-It may be that all of the good things and all of the bad things about people and the way that we organize ourselves are simply going to breed patterns as we continue to make history as a species.
+It may be common sense that all of the good things and all of the bad things about people, and the way that we organize ourselves, are simply going to breed patterns as we continue to make history as a species.
 It may be that we are simply given to a certain irrationality which leads us down paths, some disastrous, again and again.

 Santayana also said of human nature, "Only the dead have seen the end of war."
 Santayana, who famously disagreed with his contemporaries like William James, died in Rome in 1952.
 After leaving the United States, he became generally critical of American society, though such criticism was separate from his system of philosophy.